scottyab/secure-preferences/README.md

 ##Release v0.1.0+
-The **v0.1.0** release is a major refactor of the guts of secure prefs, which is *Not backwards compatible* yet with older 0.0.1 - 0.0.4 versions.
+The **v0.1.0** release was a major refactor of the guts of secure prefs, which is *Not backwards compatible* yet with older 0.0.1 - 0.0.4 versions.
 So if you have an existing app using this don't upgrade.
 I'll be looking to add migration into a later release.

 [Full list of changes](changes.md)